-Complainants and accused students may file a written request with the associate dean of academic affairs of the School of Divinity within fourteen calendar days of the notification to the student.
-In the letter to the associate dean of academic affairs, the student must indicate the reasons for the appeal and supply any relevant documents supporting the appeal.
+Complainants and accused students may file a written request with the director of student services of the School of Divinity within fourteen calendar days of the notification to the student.
+In the letter to the director of student services, the student must indicate the reasons for the appeal and supply any relevant documents supporting the appeal.
 Grounds for an appeal include: